cdsittampalam/documentation/docs/Getting Started.md

 - [Phone setup steps](#phone-steps)
 - [Sign in steps](#sign-in-steps)

-The [Navigation](#navigation)section shows you the main sections of the web app for launching your tasks.
+The [Navigation](#navigation) section shows you the main sections of the web app for launching your tasks.

 Web App Steps
 -------------